Foreign spouses of Israeli citizens or permanent residents

 Legal changes related to foreign partners cohabiting with permanent residents:

 Previously, the regulation for legal status of foreign common-law spouses did not apply to permanent residents.
 For a very long time, permanent residents did not have the right to confer legal status in Israel to their spouses without a duly verified marriage certificate.
-However, attorneys Joshua Pex and Michael Decker, of the law offices Cohen, Decker, Pex, Brosh, changed this situation with a procedural appeal against a ruling by the Appellate Committee for foreigners (which existed before the establishment of the Appeals Tribunal).
+However, attorneys Joshua Pex and Michael Decker, from our law offices, changed this situation with a procedural appeal against a ruling by the Appellate Committee for foreigners (which existed before the establishment of the Appeals Tribunal).

 In procedural appeal 25821-03-10, Salima Jackson v. the Ministry of the Interior, it was ruled that permanent residents must also be allowed to obtain legal status for their spouses, even without a duly verified marriage certificate (that is, even for common-law foreign spouses of Israeli residents).